-- There was a documented approach to managing test results. - The practice had systems for sharing information with staff and other agencies to enable them to deliver safe care and treatment. - Clinicians made timely referrals and there was a referral monitoring system.
+- There was a documented approach to managing test results. - The practice had systems for sharing information with staff and other agencies to enable them to deliver safe care and treatment. - Clinicians made timely referrals in line with protocols and there was a referral monitoring system.